Medgar Evers: Essays and books

-Eudora Welty's short story, "Where Is the Voice Coming From?", in which the speaker is the imagined assassin of Medgar Evers, was published in The New Yorker in July 1963.
+Eudora Welty's short story "Where Is the Voice Coming From?", in which the speaker is the imagined assassin of Medgar Evers, was published in The New Yorker in July 1963.

 Attorney Bobby DeLaughter wrote a first-person narrative article entitled "Mississippi Justice" published in Reader's Digest about his experiences as state prosecutor in the murder trial.
 He added to this account in a book, Never Too Late: A Prosecutor's Story of Justice in the Medgar Evers Case (2001).

 In Remembering Medgar Evers: Writing the Long Civil Rights Movement, Minrose Gwin, then the Kenan Eminent Professor of English at the University of North Carolina at Chapel Hill and coeditor of The Literature of the American South and the Southern Literary Journal, looked at the body of artistic work inspired by Evers' life and death—fiction, poetry, memoir, drama, and songs from James Baldwin, Margaret Walker, Eudora Welty, Lucille Clifton, Bob Dylan, and Willie Morris, among others.

 Film

 Evers was portrayed by Howard Rollins in the 1983 television film For Us the Living: The Medgar Evers Story.

 The 1996 film Ghosts of Mississippi, directed by Rob Reiner, explores the 1994 trial of De La Beckwith in which prosecutor DeLaughter of the Hinds County District Attorney's office secured a conviction in state court.
-Beckwith and DeLaughter were played by James Woods and Alec Baldwin, respectively, with Whoopi Goldberg as Myrlie Evers.
+Beckwith and DeLaughter were played by James Woods and Alec Baldwin respectively, with Whoopi Goldberg as Myrlie Evers.
 Medgar was portrayed by James Pickens Jr. The film was based on a book of the same name.
+Preservationist Catherine Fleming Bruce, whose book explored the restoration of the Medgar and Myrlie Evers Home National Monument, opened with a quote from Reiner, who included the site as a location during filming of Ghosts of Mississippi.

+In Mad Men's fifth episode from its third season, A.V.
+Club's Keith Phipps wrote about how Medgar Evers assassination played a prominent role in his A- episodic review.

 In the documentary film I Am Not Your Negro (2016), Evers is one of three Black activists (the other two are Martin Luther King Jr. and Malcolm X) who are the focus of reminiscences by author James Baldwin, who recounts the circumstances of and his reaction to Evers' assassination.

-In the 2011 film The Help, a clip of Evers speaking for civil rights is shown on TV, quickly followed by news of his assassination, and a glimpse of an article by his widow published in Life magazine.
+In the 2011 film The Help, a clip of Evers speaking for civil rights appears on television, quickly followed by news of his assassination and a glimpse of an article by his widow published in Life magazine.

 The 2020 documentary film The Evers features interviews with his surviving family members.

 The 2022 film Till depicts Evers (played by Tosin Cole) assisting Mamie Till-Bradley (Danielle Deadwyler) seek justice for the murder of her son, Emmett Till (Jalyn Hall).

-Television

-A 2021 episode of Extra History from Extra Credits talks about Evers, his activism, and his assassination.
+In 2025, Mississippi Public Television produced a two-hour documentary, About Everlasting: Life and Legacy of Medgar Evers.